side-effectsApril 26, 2026·8 min read

 Semaglutide dose titration pathway

-The single most effective strategy is slow dose titration.
-The STEP trials used a 16-week escalation protocol for good reason — jumping to a full dose is the fastest path to severe nausea.
+The most consistently effective approach documented is slow dose titration.
+The STEP trials used a 16-week escalation protocol; trial data linked jumping to a full dose with the highest peak-nausea rates.

 Week Dose Purpose